Kalundborg Eco-industrial Park

 View from around the Asnæs power station.

 Kalundborg Eco-Industrial Park is an industrial symbiosis network located in Kalundborg, Denmark, in which companies in the region collaborate to use each other's by-products and otherwise share resources.

 The Kalundborg Eco-Industrial Park is the first full realization of industrial symbiosis.
 The collaboration and its environmental implications arose unintentionally through private initiatives, as opposed to government planning, making it a model for private planning of eco-industrial parks.
-At the center of the exchange network is the Asnæs Power Station, a 1500MW coal-fired power plant, which has material and energy links with the community and several other companies.
+At the center of the exchange network is the Asnæs Power Station, a 1500 MW coal-fired power plant, which has material and energy links with the community and several other companies.
 Surplus heat from this power plant is used to heat 3500 local homes in addition to a nearby fish farm, whose sludge is then sold as a fertilizer.
 Steam from the power plant is sold to Novo Nordisk, a pharmaceutical and enzyme manufacturer, in addition to Statoil oil refinery.
 This reuse of heat reduces the amount thermal pollution discharged to a nearby fjord.
 Additionally, a by-product from the power plant's sulfur dioxide scrubber contains gypsum, which is sold to a wallboard manufacturer.
 Almost all of the manufacturer's gypsum needs are met this way, which reduces the amount of open-pit mining needed.
 Furthermore, fly ash and clinker from the power plant is used for road building and cement production.
 These exchanges of waste, water and materials have greatly increased environmental and economic efficiency, as well as created other less tangible benefits for these actors, including sharing of personnel, equipment, and information.